-Celtics win play-off opener with late Tatum score
+Tatum gives Celtics win as Irving sparks controversy

 The Heat, who are Eastern Conference top seeds, dominated the Atlanta Hawks 115-91 and the Suns, the Western Conference top seeds, defeated the New Orleans Pelicans 110-99.

-In Boston, the hosts trailed the Nets 114-111 with 45.9secs left thanks to a three-pointer by former Celtic player Kyrie Irving.
+In Boston, the hosts trailed the Nets 114-111 with 45.9secs left thanks to a three-pointer by Irving.

-Irving, who led the Nets with 39 points, was booed throughout by Celtics fans and gave them a middle-finger salute in the third quarter.

 But a Jaylen Brown layup cut the lead and after Kevin Durant missed a three-pointer, Tatum took a Marcus Smart pass to get the match-winning score.